 My main issues are in relation to the film’s general-pacing and overall amount of action set-pieces throughout the story, as although I usually have no issue with story or character moments over action when it comes to your average blockbuster.
 The film does build-up a large amount of excitement towards the final battle between the monsters for a large portion of the runtime.
 Even cutting away from some action scenes to tease the audience early on in the film, and although the final confrontation is entertaining.
 I wouldn’t say it makes up for the amount of time it makes its audience wait.

 Despite all that, I actually quite enjoy ‘Godzilla,’ as although it’s by no means perfect and I do hope the inevitable sequel improves upon many of its flaws.
-The film is still engaging enough throughout to keep it’s viewer engaged, as despite it’s lack of action and weak characterisation.
+The film is still engaging enough throughout to keep it’s audience engaged, as despite it’s lack of action and weak characterisation.
 The film’s brilliant visuals and surprising grasp on realism during many scenes are probably enough to elevate this monster flick for most.
 Final Rating: 7/10.